LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

 11. A **Microsoft 365 Sign in** window will appear.
 Select the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com).

 12. A list of Folder Paths & Folder Path iD's will be displayed.
 We want to copy the ID of Alex's inbox folder.
-Highlight the entire string starting with **folderid:xxxxxx...** and right click to copy.
+Highlight the entire string starting with **folderid:xxxxxx...** and right-click to copy.

     Here is an example of what the full sting will like (the letters and numbers will differ, this is just an example):